 How much sperm to order for ICSI treatment?

 When ordering donor sperm for fertility treatment, you receive the sperm in straws of 0.5 millilitres (some have 0.4 millilitres and come with a discount).
 For ICSI you need to order 1 x IUI straw MOT2 or higher.

 The process of ICSI treatment - step by step

 Step 1: Hormone stimulation

-Just like IVF treatment, the first step of ICSI treatment is for the woman to take reproductive hormones.
+Just like IVF treatment, the first step of intracytoplasmic sperm injection is for the woman to take reproductive hormones.
 The hormones are needed to stimulate the production of eggs in the ovaries.
 Under normal circumstances, only one egg will mature.
 But with the help of reproductive hormones, several eggs mature.